 Peruvian superfoods you must try while in the Andean country

 Camu Camu is also considered a natural antidepressant.
 The berry is reddish and grows in the swampy regions of the Peruvian Amazon.
 The fruit decomposes very quickly, so it is usually rare to see it outside these regions.
 You can only see it in powder form in most stores and places outside of Peru.
-If you want to taste it fresh, you better take a trip to the source and enjoy the tourism in Peru.
+If you want to taste it fresh, better take a trip to the source and enjoy the exclusive tourism in Peru.

 “YOU DON’T HAVE TO EAT LESS, YOU JUST HAVE TO EAT RIGHT.”